aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 >
 > https://github.com/tc39/proposal-trailing-function-commas

-Sometimes it is common to toggle function parameters with new lines for prettier format:
+Sometimes it is common to toggle function parameters with new lines for a prettier format:

 ```js
 function test(